abstracter-io/atomic-release/docs/github-create-pull-request-command.md

 # GithubCreatePullRequestCommand

-A github command that creates a pull request.
+A command that created a pull request using GitHub API.

 ### Config